fernandojunior/python-boilerplate/README.md

 # python-boilerplate

-Collection of my boilerplates for Python.
+*Collection of my boilerplates for Python.*

+This repository contains a collection of very simple boilerplates for Python projects.
+All them have common [features](#features) and basic [structure](structure).
+See also a tiny [glossary](glossary) to better understand.

-* [module](https://github.com/fernandojunior/python-boilerplate-module) - A boilerplate to create a Python module based project.
+* [module](https://github.com/fernandojunior/python-boilerplate-module) - Boilerplate to create a Python module based project.
-* [package](https://github.com/fernandojunior/python-boilerplate-package) - A boilerplate to create a Python package based project.
+* [package](https://github.com/fernandojunior/python-boilerplate-package) - Boilerplate to create a Python package based project.
-* [script](https://github.com/fernandojunior/python-boilerplate-script) - A boilerplate to create a Python script based project.
+* [script](https://github.com/fernandojunior/python-boilerplate-script) - Boilerplate to create a Python script based project.

 ## Features
 *Common preconfigured tools to facilitate the project development.*